Salesforce Negotiations · Independent Advisory

 🚨 Critical Risk Alert

-Internal Preparation — Before Negotiating Licenses
+Internal Preparation: Before Negotiating Licences

 Real-World Scenario: Reining In a Price Hike

-📋 Case Example — License Negotiation
+📋 Case Example: Licence Negotiation

-A mid-sized tech company faced a 9% price uplift on their Salesforce renewal — justified by the AE as "added value of new features."
+A mid-sized tech company faced a 9% price uplift on their Salesforce renewal, justified by the AE as "added value of new features."
 The CIO pushed back hard.

-As quarter-end neared, the rep returned with an improved offer: a 3-year deal at only 3% uplift per year and two free Analytics Cloud licenses.
+As quarter-end neared, the rep returned with an improved offer: a 3-year deal at only 3% uplift per year and two free Analytics Cloud licences.
 The CIO negotiated a clause capping any further renewal increase and secured monthly billing.

-Common Traps to Avoid — Licensing Deals
+Common Traps to Avoid: Licensing Deals

-Salesforce often gives higher percentage discounts on add-ons than core licenses.
+Assuming Bigger Spend = Best Price: Salesforce often gives higher percentage discounts on add-ons than core licences.
 Insist on competitive pricing for each component, not just a blended total.
+See discount benchmarks.

-Multi-year deals without reduction provisions or early termination rights trap you if needs change.
-Ensure you have flexibility to adjust scope after year one or two.
+Locking In Without Escape Hatches: Multi-year deals without reduction provisions or early termination rights trap you if needs change.
+See Salesforce Contract Flexibility Assessment.

 🛡️ Heading into a Salesforce renewal?
 Our independent advisors routinely save enterprises 20–40%.